ArkEcosystemArchive/docs-legacy/docs/cookbook/usage-guides/how-to-use-ark-desktop-wallet.md

 ---
-title: "How To Use The Desktop Wallet?"
+title: "How to Use the Desktop Wallet"
 ---

-# How To Use The Desktop Wallet?
+# How to Use the Desktop Wallet

 [[toc]]